Sv443/BetterYTM/contributing.md

   2. Add your feature and its properties to the `featInfo` object in [`src/features/index.ts`](./src/features/index.ts), under the correct category
   3. Create an async initialization function for your feature in the respective category's file inside the `src/features` folder
   4. Add the init function to the `onDomLoad` function in [`src/index.ts`](./src/index.ts), under the correct "domain guard condition" and category by following the format of the other features
+- Adding an asset (image, icon, stylesheet, translation file and misc. other files):
+  1. Add the asset to the `assets` folder in the root of the project, under the correct subfolder
+  2. Add the asset to the [`assets/resources.json`](./assets/resources.json) file by following the format of the other entries.
+    If the path begins with a slash, it will start at the project root (where package.json is), otherwise it will start at the `assets` folder.
+  3. The asset will be immediately available in the userscript after the next build and the `@resource` directive will automatically point at the locally served asset or the GitHub CDN, depending on the build mode.
+  4. **When committing, make sure to commit the assets first, then rebuild the userscript and make a second commit.**
+    This needs to be done because the build script at `src/tools/post-build.ts` will use the *previous* commit hash to create version-independent URLs for the assets.
+These will continue to work in the future, instead of pointing to an ever-changing branch where files could be moved, renamed or deleted at any time.
 - Adding a new site event:
   1. Add your event to the `SiteEventsMap` type in [`src/siteEvents.ts`](./src/siteEvents.ts)
-  2. Dispatch the event inside `initSiteEvents` in [`src/siteEvents.ts`](./src/siteEvents.ts) or at another point where it is run *unconditionally* (with the exception of domain-specific events of course).
+  2. Dispatch the event inside `initSiteEvents` in [`src/siteEvents.ts`](./src/siteEvents.ts) or at another point where it is run *independent of the feature configuration* (the only exception being domain-specific events).
-    Always use the function `emitSiteEvent` to dispatch the event, so it will automatically be logged and emitted to the plugin interface as well.
+    **Always use the function `emitSiteEvent`** to dispatch the event, so it will automatically be logged and emitted to the plugin interface as well.
 - Adding something to the plugin interface:
   - If you want to make a function globally available, simply add it to the `globalFuncs` variable in [`src/interface.ts`](./src/interface.ts) under the correct category.
     If the function should require a token, create a proxy function at the bottom of the file that checks for the token and then calls the actual function (also see the bottom of the file for examples).
   - If you want to add something else like a class, constant or entire library (as long as its license allows it), add it to the `props` variable inside the function `initInterface` in [`src/interface.ts`](./src/interface.ts)
 - Creating a new reusable component:
   1. Create a new file in the `src/components` folder with a descriptive name
-  2. Add a function that takes a single object of properties as an argument (like a React component), and returns an element that extends the `HTMLElement` interface (the return value of `document.createElement()`)
+  2. Add a function that takes a single object of properties as an argument (kind of like a React component), and returns an element that extends the `HTMLElement` interface (like what the return value of `document.createElement()` is)
   3. Add a re-export inside the file [`src/components/index.ts`](./src/components/index.ts)
   4. If you want to expose the component to plugins, add it to the `globalFuncs` variable in [`src/interface.ts`](./src/interface.ts) under the category `Components`
   5. Write some documentation for the component inside this file (`contributing.md`), under the [global functions and classes section](#global-functions-and-classes) by following the format of the other documented components.
-- Adding an asset (image, icon, stylesheet, translation file and misc. other files):
-  1. Add the asset to the `assets` folder in the root of the project, under the correct subfolder
-  2. Add the asset to the [`assets/resources.json`](./assets/resources.json) file by following the format of the other entries.
-    If the path begins with a slash, it will start at the project root (where package.json is), otherwise it will start at the `assets` folder.
-  3. The asset will be immediately available in the userscript after the next build and the `@resource` directive will automatically point at the locally served asset or the GitHub CDN, depending on the build mode.
-  4. When committing, make sure to ***commit the assets first, then rebuild the userscript and commit it.***
-    This needs to be done because the build script at `src/tools/post-build.ts` will use the last commit hash to create version-independent URLs for the assets that will continue to work in the future, instead of pointing to an ever-changing branch.
 - Adding a locale:
   1. Add the locale code and info about the locale to the file [`assets/locales.json`](./assets/locales.json) by following the format of the other entries.
     Please make sure the alphabetical order is kept.